joel4848/Joel4848s-Randomat-Pack/README.md

 ## Compulsory Blood Donation

-Players receive extra health equal (but not extra maximum health) equal to the amount of damage they deal to other players.
+Players receive extra health (but not extra maximum health) equal to the amount of damage they deal to other players.
 "Damage dealt" is capped at the amount of HP they had, e.g. if you double-barrel someone with 4 health in the head, you're only going to get 4 extra health.\
 \
 A cap can be set between 1-1000 for the maximum amount of health a player can have before this randomat will stop giving them extra health.
 Set to 0 (default) to allow unlimited health gains.\
 \